AJ Styles: Return of The O.C. (2019–2020)

-Styles returned on the June 24 episode of Raw, after a month of inactivity due to injuries suffered at Money in the Bank, defeating United States Champion Ricochet in a non-title match.
-On the July 1 episode of Raw, Styles failed to win the United States Championship from Ricochet.
-After the match, he attacked Ricochet with help from Gallows and Anderson, turning heel for the first time since April 2017.
-At Extreme Rules on July 14, Styles defeated Ricochet to win the United States Championship for a third time.
-On the July 22 episode of Raw, The club was renamed "The O.C." ("Original Club").
+In June, Styles aligned again with Gallows and Anderson under the name "The O.C." ("Original Club"), turning heel, and defeating Ricochet at Extreme Rules to win the United States Championship for a third time.
 At SummerSlam on August 11, Styles successfully retained the title against Ricochet.
-Styles then retained his title against Cedric Alexander at Clash of Champions on September 15 and against Humberto Carrillo at Crown Jewel on October 31.
+Styles then retained his title against Cedric Alexander at Clash of Champions on September 15 and Humberto Carrillo at Crown Jewel on October 31.
 At Survivor Series on November 24, Styles was defeated by NXT North American Champion Roderick Strong in an interbrand triple-threat match also involving Intercontinental Champion Shinsuke Nakamura.
-On the November 25 episode of Raw, Styles lost his title to Rey Mysterio, ending his reign at 134 days.
+On the November 25 episode of Raw, Styles lost the title to Rey Mysterio, ending his reign at 134 days.

-At the Royal Rumble on January 26, 2020, Styles entered the Royal Rumble match at eighteen, but was eliminated by Edge.
-At Super ShowDown on February 27, Styles was defeated last in a gauntlet match for the Tuwaiq Trophy by a returning The Undertaker.
-On March 8 at Elimination Chamber, Styles was defeated in a no disqualification match by Aleister Black after interference from The Undertaker.
-The next night on Raw, Styles challenged The Undertaker to a match at WrestleMania 36, which was confirmed the following week.
-On April 4, the "Part 1" pay-per-view of the two-night event, Styles headlined WrestleMania for the first time, losing to The Undertaker in a Boneyard match in the main event.
-After WrestleMania, Styles took a sabbatical from WWE television.
-On April 15, both Anderson and Gallows were released from their WWE contracts as part of budget cuts stemming from the COVID-19 pandemic, effectively disbanding The O.C.
+Starting 2020, Styles began a feud with The Undertaker when he was defeated at Super ShowDown in a gauntlet match for the Tuwaiq Trophy and lost against Aleister Black at Elimination Chamber after interference from The Undertaker.
+Styles and The Undertaker wrestled at WrestleMania 36, where Styles was defeated in the main event of Night 1 in a Boneyard match.
+On April 15, both Anderson and Gallows were released from their WWE contracts as part of budget cuts stemming from the COVID-19 pandemic, disbanding The O.C.